wuhongyi/PKUXIADAQ/docs/en/_sources/README.rst.txt

 Update plan
 ---------------------------------

 - The main control interface development based on the ROOT GUI is highly complex, which is difficult for users to modify now.
 It is not easy for users to develop their own version based on this program.
 - We are also developing acquisition software for online/offline analysis based on web control:
-	- Django
+	- Qt
 	- ZeroMQ
 	- JSROOT
 	- ...

 ---------------------------------
 License
 ---------------------------------